ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-restful-api-with-ballerina.md

     ```
     ![Create data record](/learn/images/featured-scenarios/write-a-restful-api-with-ballerina/create-data-record.gif)

-    >**Tip:** You need to complete the generated record by adding the `public` keyword to the record, the pipe signs to mark the record as a closed one, and adding the `readonly` modifier to the `iso_code` variable, which cannot be represented in the JSON format.
+    >**Tip:** You need to complete the generated record by adding the `public` keyword to the record, the pipe signs to mark the record as a closed one, and adding the `readonly` field descriptor to the `iso_code` variable to make it non-modifiable as it is the key of the table (i.e., the unique identifier of a data row), which cannot be represented in the JSON format.

 2. Create the table, as shown below.